-If you planted beans in fall as a cover crop, or in spring as a food crop, you may notice a problem with leaves looking pale, splotchy, and generally unhealthy.
+If you planted beans, you may notice a problem with leaves looking pale, splotchy, and generally unhealthy.
 Blotchy, puckered bean leaves may indicate a bean mosaic virus.

 Vectors of infection

-Bean mosaic is spread by aphids, mealybugs, and leafhoppers.
-While it sounds convenient, research has shown that using insecticides is not practical because it kills the beneficial insects who would normally feed on the pests.
-Once a plant is infected, it becomes a vector for disease, as well, and should be completely removed from the site.
-Infected plants should not be added to the compost pile.
+Bean mosaic is spread by sap-sucking insects such as aphids, mealybugs, and leafhoppers.
+While it sounds convenient, research has shown that using insecticides is not practical because it kills the beneficial insects that feed on the pests.
+Once a plant is infected, remove it because it is a vector for disease.
+Do not add infected plants to the compost pile.

 Controlling bean mosaic

 Prevention is the best protection when it comes to bean mosaic.
 Use these handy tips to reduce the likelihood of future generations of beans becoming infected: